AlexNek/BabylonBlazor/readme.md

 ### in Version 1.4
  - update to .NET 8.0
  - added show loading component.
-As the Babylon engine takes some time to render, we want to show the user a 'loading' notification.
+Currently we use server-side prerendering, but the babylog engine could only work client-side.
+The Babylon engine takes some time to render.
+We want to show the user a 'loading' notification instead of an empty area.
 The default text is "Loading...".
 You can change it to something else using 'LoadingTemplate'

  ```csharp
 <BabylonCanvas CanvasId="Canvas1" SceneData=@PanelData>